2185 Rayburn HOB

 Washington, DC 20515

-Rep. Greg Walden represents the people of Oregon’s Second Congressional District, which includes 20 counties in central, southern, and eastern Oregon.
-Walden, 56, is a lifelong Oregonian whose ancestors came to Oregon by wagon train in 1845.
+U.S. Rep. Greg Walden represents the people of Oregon’s Second Congressional District, which includes 20 counties in central, southern, and eastern Oregon.
+Walden, 60, is a lifelong Oregonian whose ancestors came to Oregon by wagon train in 1845.

-He and his wife Mylene celebrated 30 years of marriage in August 2012, and make their home in Hood River where they’ve been small business owners since 1986.
-Their son, Anthony graduated from Hood River Valley High School and holds a Bachelor of Arts degree from Wake Forest University.
+He and his wife Mylene celebrated 36 years of marriage in August 2018, and make their home in Hood River where they’ve been small business owners since 1986.
+Their son, Anthony graduated from Hood River Valley High School and Wake Forest University.
 His parents are graduates of the University of Oregon.

 Walden’s experience as a former member of the Hood River Memorial Hospital Board of Trustees and as a former member of the Oregon Health Sciences University Foundation Board have helped in his work to improve access to affordable health care, especially in rural communities.
 His successful efforts have earned him national and local awards.

-In November 2012, Walden’s House Republican colleagues unanimously elected him to serve as chairman of the National Republican Congressional Committee (NRCC).
+In November 2014, Walden’s House Republican colleagues unanimously reelected him to serve as chairman of the National Republican Congressional Committee (NRCC).

 In the 116th Congress, Walden serves as the Republican Leader of the Energy and Commerce Committee.